Mosquitos and Other Bite Prevention

 - Read about your destination and any animals or insects that you may come in contact with.
 Learn techniques about how to avoid being bitten or stung and what to do if you are.

-- If bitten by an animal, call International SOS immediately.
+- If bitten by an animal, call On Call International immediately.

 - If you have any allergies to insect stings (such as bees and wasps), carry your medication with you at all times if in an area known for the insects you are allergic to.